 - Increase the total duration of the session.
 Instead of doing 1 hours session, you can progress to doing 2 hours of yoga a day.

 - Increase the total frequency of the sessions.
-Instead of doing 1 single session per week, you increase into 3-4 sessions per week.
+Instead of doing 1 single session per week, you increase to 3-4 sessions per week.

 - Introduce new and more challenging versions of the poses.
 For example, switching from doing a crane pose where you place both knees outside of the triceps into a one-legged crane pose where you keep one leg straight and hold your weight on just one side.